ANEC in $\lambda \, \phi^4$ theory: Gaussian-localised state

 where $r=x^+/2$ in this limit and the expectation value is taken on the states $|\phi(q)\rangle$.
 The energy-momentum tensor, which represents the calorimeter, is inserted at $(x^+\rightarrow\infty,x^-,\hat x=0)$.
 The $r^{d-2}$ prefactor is required in order for this quantity to be an energy flux and is, moreover, crucial for obtaining a finite result when the limit is taken.
 Finally, the actual normalised energy flux measurement follows from normalising this expectation value with the norm of the state, which is given by the Wightman 2-point function of the operator creating the state.
 The calorimeter hence measures \be E=\frac{\langle\mathcal{E}(q)\rangle}{ \langle \phi(q)| \phi(q) \rangle } \geq 0\,. \ee

 In a conformal field theory, 3-point functions are fully fixed by conformal symmetry up to constants.
 In particular, the 3-point function of two scalar operators and the energy-momentum tensor has only one free constant, which is fixed with the normalisation of the scalar operator 2-point function through Ward identities.
-The ANEC on scalar states therefore simply measures the energy of the state, \be E=\frac{q}{S_{d-2}}, \ee where $S_{d-2}$ is the surface area of the $(d-2)$-dimensional sphere and it is assumed that $q\geq0$.
+Indeed the ANEC on scalar states simply measures the energy of the state, \be E=\frac{q}{S_{d-2}}, \ee where $S_{d-2}$ is the surface area of the $(d-2)$-dimensional sphere and it is assumed that $q\geq0$.
+More generally, rotational symmetry guarantees the same answer, namely equation \eqref{Energy-measurement-conf} holds in any QFT, where the state is a momentum eigenstate.
 Its positivity therefore is equivalent to the positivity of the energy of the state.

 We are interested in the implications of the ANEC away from conformality.
-In this case, the energy flux on scalar states is expected to acquire corrections.
-Our goal is to compute these corrections for $\lambda \phi^4$ theory and explore the possible resulting bounds.
-At tree level the normalised energy flux should yield the above conformal field theory result \eqref{Energy-measurement-conf}.
-This is what we focus on in the rest of this section.
+Our goal is to use the scalar state to compute the energy flux in $\lambda \phi^4$ theory, verifying \eqref{Energy-measurement-conf}.
+We use this simpler calculation to develop our methods and gain technical intuition.
+These will be required in the more complicated but interesting cases of expectation values on tensorial states, which we leave for future work.

 Rather than following the position space approach of \cite{HofMal}, we evaluate the energy flux in momentum space.
 This is both because the diagrammatic computation of the 3-point functions is simpler in momentum space, and because the state in which we evaluate the expectation value is a momentum eigenstate.
 Indeed, as explained in \cite{Bautista:2019qxj}, momentum space simplifies the computation and highlights the role of the limit to null infinity, $r\rightarrow\infty$, in the interpretation of this quantity as an expectation value.
 To reproduce the expected conformal results, we also chose a state with purely-timelike momentum $(q,\vec{0})$.